 Drai’s Beach Club/Nightclub, located at The Cromwell, offers two venues in one.
 During the daytime, it serves as the Strip’s only rooftop pool deck, and then at night, it turns into a pulsating nighttime destination.
 Created by renowned nightlife visionary Victor Drai, the combined space features 65,000 square feet and offers guests an unparalleled view from the 11th floor.

 Venture upstairs to the 55th floor of Palms Casino Resort where guests will find Ghostbar, the popular hot spot that has been featured in numerous reality shows, including E!
 Entertainment’s Party at the Palms and MTV’s Real World: Las Vegas.
-The venue now offers the world infamous Ghostbar Dayclub.
+The venue now offers the world famous Ghostbar Dayclub.
 GBDC is the highly anticipated extravaganza that encourages revelers to don playful costumes and features spontaneous confetti explosions, gorgeous go-go dancers, wild bottle presentations, top DJs, celebrity guest hosts and more.

 Dance Clubs